dougblack/dougblack.io/markdown/metaclasses.md

 ## Type

-Before we answer that question, let's revisit out a particularly important part of python: `type`.
+Before we answer that question, let's revisit a particularly important part of python: `type`.
 You probably know `type` as the function you use to check the type of a variable.